 SUERF Policy Note, Issue No 23

-Jesper Berg and Steffen Lind
+by Jesper Berg and Steffen Lind, Danish Financial Supervisory Authority1

-JEL-codes: F21, F32, F36, F41 and G15.
+JEL codes: F21, F32, F36, F41, G15.

 Keywords: Balance of payments, current account, foreign debt, macroeconomic policy, savings glut.

 Download: SUERF Policy Note, Issue 23 (1.42 MB)

 In a good year, the savings glut allows many countries to run a current account deficit.
 Consequently, their level of investment is not constrained by domestic savings; cf. the Feldstein-Horioka puzzle (Feldstein and Horioka (1980)).
 However, in a bad year – when capital flows stop – the countries that have come to rely on capital inflows will experience a setback.
 Bussière et al. (2017) are cautiously optimistic on the post-crisis development of capital flows, including the resilience of equity-like flows, but they acknowledge the meltdown of international bank and debt financing in particular in the euro area.